 What is scoliosis?

 If scoliosis is detected and treated early, patients can avoid these symptoms in many cases.
-If left untreated or treated incorrectly, scoliosis can sometimes require surgery.
+If left untreated, scoliosis can sometimes require surgery.
 In surgical cases, the bones of the spine are sometimes fused together and metal rods are inserted to try to straighten the spine.
-In most cases, if the scoliosis is detected and treated early enough, bracing and scoliosis-specific exercise can be used to stop the scoliosis from worsening and help a patient avoid surgery.
+If the correct approach is used early enough, bracing is an effective treatment for halting the progression of scoliosis curves and reducing the need for surgery.

-In adults, pain and poor posture are the most common complaints.
+In adults pain and poor posture are the most common complaints.
 Sometimes ongoing progression can also be an issue.
-Often regularly prescribed treatments for the pain associated with adult scoliosis do not help or only help temporarily.
-Fortunately, new treatments such as the adult brace and intensive exercise rehabilitation offer these patients new hope.
+Often regularly prescribed treatments for the pain associated with adult scoliosis do not help.
+Fortunately new treatments such as the adult brace and intensive exercise rehabilitation offers these patients new hope.